Surviving the Crash after your Crush

 gal thought, and now she's bleeding from every pore.
 Casanova doesn't

-on you needing him.
+is dependent on you needing him.

 you'll think you're going insane--because the contradictions